g607/g607.github.io/notes/pokemon_go_spoofing.md

     7. copy the zip file to device
     8. open magisk, go to Modules, install the zip file
     9. reboot

+### Unlock bootloader

+1. find articles online, it differs on each device.

 ### Flash ROM